 The Bottom Line

-The Misery Index is an interesting thought experiment, and can be useful as a back-of-envelope calculation.
+The Misery Index is an interesting thought experiment and can be useful as a back-of-envelope calculation.
 But it should not be mistaken for real economic data.
 Partly, that’s because both unemployment and inflation are complex phenomena that are not completely understood and that sometimes change in unexpected ways.
-And partly, that’s because human misery – and its opposite – are not always exclusively dependent on income and purchasing power.
+And partly, that because human misery is not always exclusively dependent on income and purchasing power.

 Tips for Investing

 - Consider talking to a financial advisor about how to interpret the Misery Index and whether it’s relevant to your investment strategy.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool can match you with several financial advisors in your area in just a few minutes.
-If you’re ready, get started now.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Now that you know about the thought experiment, let’s take a look at the real deal.
 It’s useful to understand genuine economic indicators.
 The next time someone says that that the CPI is looking good, you’ll be in on the conversation, not to mention more empowered to make wise personal finance decisions.